-Welcome to West End First School’s Information Report about Special Educational Needs and Disabilities.
+Welcome to West End Primary School’s Information Report about Special Educational Needs and Disabilities.
 This report is reviewed annually.
-The next review date will be June 2020.
+The next review date will be June 2022.

 'One pupil explained to me that teachers always pay attention to what pupils say and that pupils are not ignored.
 Any potential barriers to learning are addressed and removed.'
 Ofsted Inspection Report February 2019

 Welcome to the ‘Special Educational Needs and/or Disabilities (SEND) Information Report for West End Primary School.